Xilinx/meta-xilinx-tools/README.md

 HDF_BASE can be set to git:// or file://

 HDF_PATH will be git repository or the path containing HDF

+For example:

+Set the following way to use HDF/DSA from local path

+HDF_BASE = "file://"

+HDF_PATH = "/< path-to-hdf >/system.hdf"

 Adding dependencies to build BOOT.bin
 =====================================